OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-env/git.md

 ### Windows

 Determine whether Git for Windows is installed by looking for Git in the ***Windows Start*** menu.
+If it has previously been installed, then it does not need to be reinstalled.

 The following is the installer for Git for Windows, which will install the command-line Git Bash shell and interactive Git GUI.